patcon/nodescription.net-v2/notes.md

 forest around me.
 It got me thinking about futures, and the possibility field of the present moment.

-I was passing through this incredibly complex and dynamic environment.
+We were passing through this incredibly complex and dynamic environment.
-I was part of a collective (humanity) that ostensibly recognizes its dependence on that environment for its own flourishing, but perhaps doesn't recognize the scale of that dependance.
-For the most part, we ignore it and just let it be, and that generally works out when we don't have a specific need to consume/destroy it.
+We were part of a collective (humanity) that ostensibly recognizes its dependence on that environment for its own flourishing, but perhaps doesn't recognize the scale of that dependance.
+For the most part, humanity ignores it and just lets nature be, and that generally works out when we don't have a specific need to consume/destroy it.

-So anyhow, I'm driving through this system, and imagining how my presence must feel or look to the participants of that place.
+So anyhow, we're cycling through this system, and I'm imagining how my presence must feel or look to the participants of that place.
 The plants, the bugs, the birds, the squirrels.
 I am this thing that zooms through their sensory domain, mostly without stopping and participating in the things that have such primacy to them.
 In the language of complexity science, I am a _volatile structure_ and I flit through relatively unceremonious on my way to concerns they cannot understand or comprehend.

 And they maybe don't realize it, but there's something about them that brings me peace.
 Natural systems rejuvenate us all.
 If only due to some